carterww/simplecsvparser/README.md

-# SimCSVParser
+# SimpleCSVParser
-SimCSVParser is a simple parser written in C that I wrote to use for a project.
+SimpleCSVParser is a simple parser written in C that I wrote to use for a project.
 The goal was to crate a simple interface for reading csv files with some options I like.
 Simplicity and portability are the main characteristics of the parser.
 It currently only supports 1 byte characters, but my plan is to add a w_char variant for reading UTF-8 beyond ASCII.

 # Implementation
 There are two variants of the parser.
 Each have a very similar interface and characteristics, one variant supports wide characters.
 I will use the parser.c variants throughout the doc.